 PROSPECTUS SUMMARY 1

 RISK FACTORS 2

 INFORMATION REGARDING FORWARD-LOOKING STATEMENTS 12

 USE OF PROCEEDS 12

 SELLING SECURITYHOLDERS 12

-DESCRIPTION OF SECURITIES TO BE REGISTERED 14

 PLAN OF DISTRIBUTION 15

 LEGAL MATTERS 16

 EXPERTS 16

-WHERE YOU CAN FIND MORE INFORMATION ABOUT DYNAVAX AND THIS OFFERING 17
+WHERE YOU CAN FIND MORE INFORMATION ABOUT DYNAVAX AND THIS OFFERING 16

-EXHIBIT 5.1

-EXHIBIT 23.1

-EXHIBIT 23.2
+EXHIBIT 5.1 EXHIBIT 23.1 EXHIBIT 23.2 EXHIBIT 24.1

 ABOUT THIS PROSPECTUS

 You should rely only on the information contained or incorporated by reference in this prospectus.
 We have not, and the Selling Securityholders have not, authorized anyone to provide you with information different from that contained in this prospectus.
-The Selling Securityholders may offer to sell, and seek offers to buy, shares of our common stock or warrants to purchase our common stock only in jurisdictions where it is lawful to do so.
-The information in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or any sale of our common stock or warrants to purchase our common stock.
+The Selling Securityholders may offer to sell, and seek offers to buy, shares of our common stock only in jurisdictions where it is lawful to do so.
+The information in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or any sale of our common stock.